 Delay the introduction of eggs into your baby’s diet to prevent egg allergy developing.

 Evidence is growing that the opposite is actually true: delaying the introduction of allergenic foods may actually contribute to the development of food allergy.
 Breast milk is the best food for babies for at least the first six months of life (and breastfeeding mums should keep eating eggs, too) but once you do start to introduce solids, including eggs will be a useful way to get nutrients into your child and to reduce the risk of egg allergy developing later on.
-The Paediatric Society recommends introducing eggs at around 6 months, and advises ‘when there is a family history of allergy there is moderate evidence that the introduction of well-cooked egg before 8 months of age can reduce the risk of developing egg allergy’.
+The Paediatric Society recommends introducing eggs at around 6 months, and advises ‘when there is a family history of allergy there is moderate evidence that the introduction of a well-cooked egg before 8 months of age can reduce the risk of developing egg allergy’.

 What you’ll hear: